-Soil conservation practices

-Crop management practices

-Sustainable irrigation and drainage management
+Soil conservation practices Crop management practices Sustainable irrigation and drainage management Fertilizer management Pesticide management Waste water management Change raw material inputs Follow regulation standards

-Fertilizer management

-Pesticide management

-Change raw material inputs

 Conagra Brands manages water-related impacts in the supply chain through monitoring compliance with our Supplier Code of Conduct and working with contracted growers to encourage implementation of sustainable agriculture practices.
 Compliance with Conagra Brands' Supplier Code of Conduct is required for all suppliers and includes a requirement to protect water resources through restorative or conservation efforts, act in an environmentally responsible manner, and comply with all applicable environmental standards.
 Compliance to the Code of Conduct is monitored continuously.
-Our responsible sourcing program encourages practices for our contracted growers that reduce the risk of fertilizer pollution in runoff, such as precise application of nutrients and conservation tillage.
+Conagra works directly with our Birds Eye, tomato, and popcorn growers in the U.S. through our AgOps team to discuss integration of sustainable agriculture practices.
+This team monitors key management practices and works with growers to develop and implement individual farm management plans, and sustainability is a key component in our farm management plans.
+We have invested in technology that monitors plant's real-time nutrient needs, and farmers have implemented the use of variable rate fertilizer application technology to optimize the use of fertilizers.
+As part of our Bird's Eye GAP program farmers implement and track fertilizer management practices.
+In addition, since 2017 all of our contracted tomato growers have implemented the California Processing Tomato Sustainable Practices Workbook, which provides a base of best sustainable practices for growers to compare to their own operation.
+Tomato farmers closely monitor fertilizer application rates through soil sample analyses throughout the growing season.
 Success is measured through annual reporting on sustainability improvements and impacts as part of our Citizenship Report.